 Pelvic examination may be normal, or findings may include a retroverted and fixed uterus, enlarged or tender ovaries, fixed ovarian masses, thickened rectovaginal septum, induration of the cul-de-sac, nodules on the uterosacral ligament, and/or adnexal masses.
 Rarely, lesions can be seen on the vulva or cervix or in the vagina, umbilicus, or surgical scars.

-Staging the disorder helps physicians formulate a treatment plan and evaluate response to therapy.
+Staging endometriosis helps physicians formulate a treatment plan and evaluate response to therapy.
 According to the American Society for Reproductive Medicine, endometriosis may be classified as stage I (minimal), II (mild), III (moderate), or IV (severe), based on

 Number, location, and depth of implants